aniltarte/WalkingSkeleton_Java_Jersey_EmbeddedJetty/README.md

 WalkingSkeleton_Java_Jersey_EmbeddedJetty
 -----------------------------------------
 Simple RESTful application setup using Java, Jersey and embedded Jetty.
-No xml configuration, doing all wiring done programmatically.
+No xml configuration, all wiring done programmatically.

 ###Setup###
 1. clone the project